Impact of Large-Scale Structure Systematics on Cosmological Parameter Estimation: Systematics: Cases

 \section{Systematics: Cases}

 In this section, we describe the models for the various systematics that we study in this work.
 To make clear the different working parts, we present the various cases in \autoref{tab: cases}.
 Essentially, for every case, we have an input \pz\ model, an input Milky Way (MW) dust model, a set of template contaminants, and the covariance used for the likelihood.
-While the observed galaxy density maps are generated with specific details (that vary across the cases), we assume no knowledge of them beyond the baseline models when carrying out the likelihood analysis -- mimicking the real-world scenario of our imperfect knowledge.
+While the observed galaxy density maps are generated with case-specific details (i.e., specific photometric redshift distribution, MW dust model and observational artifacts, as the output of \autoref{sec: observed maps}), we assume no knowledge of them beyond the baseline models when carrying out the likelihood analysis -- mimicking the real-world scenario of our imperfect knowledge.